JakeM650/Convert-To-MP4/README.md

 # Convert-To-MP4
 _I needed to convert .avi to .mp4 to play on my TV._
-* Uses FFMPEG to convert video files to .mp4
+* Uses ffmpeg to convert video files to .mp4
 * Defaults to GPU encoding on NVDA GPU, will fallback to CPU.

 ### Requirements